eugenekoran/film-project/README.md

 It consists of two neural networks.
 Gated Recurrent Unit network (GRU) processes a question and its final hidden state is used as a conditional input to the Convolutional Neural Network, which takes image features and processes it through several (4 in this case) conditional blocks.
 Image features then are being processed by final classifier that outputs a softmax distribution over 32 possible final answers.

-In my experiments I was mainly trying to use different number of conditional blocks and trying to use different feature extractors to get more useful representation of image features.
+In my experiments I tried to use different number of conditional blocks and tried to use different feature extractors to get more useful representation of image features.

 When I had built the model for the first time it turned out that the model needed around 72 hours of training to converge.
 To speed-up training I parallelized training of a single model on multiple GPUs and used varying learning rate.
 In the end I was able to speeded-up training of a single model up to 50%.
 Also I used large EC2 instance with 8 GPUs which allowed me to run several experiments at a time.

-It turn out that the model architecture was pretty robust to the changes that I was doing and different variations of the model landed up with validation accuracy between 96 and 97 percent.
+It turned out that the model architecture was pretty robust to the changes that I was doing and different variations of the model landed up with validation accuracy between 96 and 97 percent.

 ## Web Application
 At this point I started to play with trained models and I found it to be really enjoyable.
 So I used Flask, ajax, HTML and JavaScript to build a web application for answering user-input questions.